 Union leaders are requesting the wages be increased to 300 taka a day and have begun a full-scale strike including workers from 232 tea gardens.

-“No tea worker will pluck tea leaves or work in the leaf processing plants as long as the authority doesn’t pay heed to our demands,”- Explained Sitaram Bin, a committee member of the Bangladesh Tea Workers’ Union to AFP.
+“No tea worker will pluck tea leaves or work in the leaf processing plants as long as the authority doesn’t pay heed to our demands,” – Sitaram Bin, a committee member of the Bangladesh Tea Workers’ Union.

-Plantation owners have reportedly offered an increase to 14 taka a day and have explained some of their reasoning.
+Plantation owners have reportedly offered an increase of 14 taka a day and have explained some of their reasoning behind their proposal.

 “The cost of production is increasing.
-Our expenses have increased as the price of gas, fertilizer and diesel have gone up,” – M. Shah Alom, chairman of the Bangladesh Tea Association told AFP.
+Our expenses have increased as the price of gas, fertilizer and diesel have gone up,” – M. Shah Alom, chairman of the Bangladesh Tea Association.

 However, researchers have stated that tea workers have been historically exploited by the tea industry.

-“Tea workers are like modern-day slaves,” stated Philip Gain, director of the Society for Environment and Human Development.
+“Tea workers are like modern-day slaves,” – Philip Gain, director of the Society for Environment and Human Development.